 Chao tian jiao, or facing heaven chilies, are so called because they grow upward toward the sky.
-While they are sometimes round, these are slim and 1.5 inch to 2.5 inches in length.
+There are many types of facing heaven chilies, but these are the most popular in Chengdu.
+They are slim and 1.5 inch to 2.5 inches in length.
 They are deep-red and medium-hot and are used for many Sichuan dishes, since they can be used in abundance.
-Try them in cumin lamb or shui zhu ("water-boiled") dishes.
+Try them in gong bao chicken or shui zhu ("water-boiled") dishes.
 As with all dried chilies, the heat is controllable: Leave chilies whole for less heat, cut them in half and include the seeds in your dish for maximum heat.

 Source: Grown in Guizhou Province, processed in Chengdu, Sichuan

 Size: 4 ounces (115 grams); 4 1/2 cups by volume